Understanding Postal Life Insurance Online Payment

 Table of Contents

-The Postal Life Insurance programmes are among the country's most convenient and low-cost personal investment solutions.
+The Postal Life Insurance programs are among the country's most convenient and low-cost personal investment solutions.
 The Postal Life Insurance Scheme provides life insurance with a high premium return.
 This scheme provides a maximum sum assured of Rs.
 50 lakh.
 Employees of Central and State Public Sector Enterprises, Central and State Governments, Government Aided Educational Institutions, Universities, Autonomous Bodies, Local Bodies, Cooperative Societies, Joint Ventures with a minimum of 10% Government/ PSU stake, and others are eligible for this policy, which is provided by the Government of India.
-Postal Life Insurance also administers a group insurance programme for the Department of Posts' "Gramin Dak Sevaks," or Extra Departmental Employees.
+Postal Life Insurance also administers a group insurance program for the Department of Posts' "Gramin Dak Sevaks," or Extra Departmental Employees.

 With the backing of the Indian government, the Postal Life Insurance Policy (PLI) provides all of the above benefits.
 In India, it is one of the oldest types of insurance.

 - Under Section 88 of the Income Tax Act, the insured receives a tax exemption.